 Phone integration allows radio users to make and receive calls over SIP, GSM and analogue phones using their digital radio.
 This feature will also monitor lone worker and emergency calls and notify alarms by text message or pre-recorded voice messages.

-Motorola’s Capacity Plus and Capacity Max systems offer greater flexibility and capacity across sites where there is high volume usage.
+Trunked systems such as Motorola’s Capacity Plus and Capacity Max offer greater flexibility and capacity across sites where there is high volume usage.
 Channels effectively become a pooled resource offering greater channel efficiency.

-Motorola’s IP Site Connect allows radio communication between remote or geographically dispersed locations using the internet to connect sites.
+Systems such as Motorola’s IP Site Connect allow radio communication between remote or geographically dispersed locations using the internet to connect sites.
 The system can also be used to connect repeaters within large buildings or sites to enhance coverage.

 Smart Device PTT>